hypothesis/h/docs/api.rst

 **/search_raw**

 Advanced search API - direct access to ElasticSearch.
 Uses the same API as the ElasticSearch query endpoint.

-Missing in API??
-* search for users by email
-* search for annotations by tags

 .. toctree::
    :maxdepth: 1